 Overcoming Our Inheritance

-However, reducing economics to mathematics and physics oversimplified the vision of how markets and people work.
-The assumption was that, for any given mix of preferences that consumers might have, “there was just one price at which everyone who wanted to buy and everyone who wanted to sell would be satisfied, having bought or sold all that they wanted for that price.”
-Applied to economics, the law of gravity also implies that no single actor is big enough to have sway over prices and that all of them follow the law of diminishing returns.
-This is what underpins the widely known diagram of supply and demand.
+In this crisscrossing pattern, “market price is not set by suppliers’ costs nor consumers’ utility alone,” adds the author, “but precisely where costs and utility meet—and there lies the point of market equilibrium.”
+For any given mix of preferences that consumers might have, there is just one price at which everyone who wants to buy and everyone who wants to sell will be satisfied, having bought or sold all that they wanted for that price.
+It is, consequently, assumed that no single actor is big enough to have sway over prices and that all of them follow the law of diminishing returns.